SeifMortada/MovieZoneCMP/README.md

 # 🎬 MovieZoneCMP

 MovieZoneCMP is a **Kotlin Multiplatform** application that delivers a modern movie and TV series browsing experience.
-The app showcases a clean UI, smooth navigation, and up-to-date movie data with features like popular movies, now playing, popular series, and search.
+The app showcases a clean UI, smooth navigation, and up-to-date movie data with features like popular movies, now playing, popular series, search, and favorites.

 > **Note:** The project is still under active development — screenshots below reflect the current implemented UI and design direction.